For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

-- Dirt detect: Tells the robot to focus on dirtier areas, which is one reason why it did well cleaning embedded dirt.
+- Dirt detect: Tells the robot to focus on dirtier areas, which is why it did well cleaning embedded dirt.

 2 Reasons to buy the Roomba 690

-- Virtual wall: The Roomba 690 comes with a virtual wall while the 675 does not.
+- Virtual wall: This variant has a virtual wall, while the 675 does not.
 This device blocks the robot’s path from off-limit zones in your home.

 The Verdict: Roomba 675 is a Better Alternative